giobyte8/galleries/services/scanner/README.md

 2. Mark all previously found files in target directory as in `VERIFYING` status
 3. Scan for files in target dir
    1. Upsert every found file into database along with its metadata
-   2. Emit AMQP event for each found file
+   2. Emit AMQP event for each found/updated file
-4. Remove all files that remain in `VERIFYING` status once scan is complete (Files not found in dir anymore)
+4. Remove from database all files (and dirs) that remain in `VERIFYING` status once scan is complete (Files not found in disk anymore)
    1. Emit AMQP event for each file deleted from DB

 ### How to trigger directory scan